 If your children live in Texas, will be in grades 6–12 for the 2017–2018 school year, and qualify under the terms of participation for enrollment, they are most likely eligible to attend TXVA (depending on school capacity).
 For eligibility requirements and a detailed listing of the school districts we currently serve, as well as those pending approval, please visit our How to Enroll page.

 How many of my children can attend Texas Virtual Academy?

-Since TXVA provides all of the lesson plans, materials, and teacher support needed, you may find it easiest to enroll more than one of your children at TXVA.
+Since TXVA provides the lesson plans, educational materials, and teacher support, you may find it easiest to enroll more than one of your children at TXVA.

 How much does it cost to attend Texas Virtual Academy?

 As a virtual public charter school of ResponsiveEd® in partnership with K12, there is no tuition.
-TXVA provides students all instructional materials for the program.
+TXVA provides students the educational materials for the program.
 Students and families will be responsible for providing some consumable materials.

 What is the attendance policy?

 TXVA is a public school and its students are required to comply with Texas attendance requirements.
-As such students are required to log 1,260 hours of attendance during a complete school year; this equates to an average of 35 hours per week.
+As such students are required to log 1,260 hours of attendance during a complete school year; this equates to an average of 37.5 hours per week.

 While enrolled, students must be actively participating in instruction and completing course assignments in all courses in order to be considered in attendance.
-Students are expected to work an average of five days per week for an average of seven hours per day to successfully complete coursework and advance in the curriculum.
+Students are expected to work an average of five days per week for an average of seven and a half hours per day to successfully complete coursework and advance in the curriculum.